 - A student from school who is taking part in a work experience programme

-The reason you aren’t required to take out extra employers’ liability insurance in these instances is because most insurers cover such circumstances in standard employers’ liability insurance policies.
-That means if you do take on volunteers or young people to do unpaid work experience, you do not need to inform your insurer unless it is for a long period of time or if they’re carrying out work for your business that isn’t your company’s usual business.
+If you do take on volunteers or young people to do unpaid work experience, you do not need to inform your insurer unless it is for a long period of time or if they’re carrying out work for your business that isn’t your company’s usual business.

 Another final point of confusion to consider is domestic help.
-Generally speaking, you are not required by UK law to take out employers’ liability insurance for workers like cleaners or gardeners as long as those individuals are working for more than one person.
+Generally speaking, you are not required by UK law to take out employers’ liability insurance for workers like cleaners or gardeners, as long as those individuals are working for more than one person.
 The same exception generally applies to childminders, unless that childminder or domestic worker only works for you.

 If you are that individual’s sole employer, you will likely be required by law to take out employers’ liability insurance.